mpacer/jupytercon2018/config/proposal.md

 - When to use different kinds of configuration files
 - How to automatically enable serverextensions when pip installing a library
 - How to find configuration files that are currently in use
+- Best practices for exposing configuration to a notebook, tornado-based API handler for the jupyter server.
 - How to use jupyter_conf_search to debug configuration issues
 - How to change the settings in jupuyterlab via the settings editor, the raw json editor, or the configuration files themselves